DumkinMaksim/GitInstruction/GitTutorialLite.md

 * git checkout namecommit **(transition to changes)**

 ### *Commands for working with* __branches__ ###

++ git branch *when called, the location in the branch is displayed* (*)

++ git branch BranchName *creating a BranchName branch*

++ git merge BranchName *merging BranchName into an active branch*

++ git diff *show the difference between versions*

++  git log *display all changes in commit*

++ git log --graf *allows you to display commit in graphical form*

 ### Download ###

 * For Git click here [https://git-scm.com/downloads](https://git-scm.com/downloads)